gcallah/BookReviews/goodspeed.md

 G posits tests for what he calls "overinvestment" theories, which he takes to include the Austrian business cycle theory (henceforth ABC ), mania theories, and forest fire theories based upon his understanding that they all imply that expansions cause recessions.
 But ABC does *not* make such a claim.
-(Nor do most mania theories.)
-The claim of ABC is that expansions, *to the extent that they are fueled by easy credit*, cause recessions.
+(Nor do the mania theories I have encountered.)
+The claim of ABC is that expansions, *to the extent that they are fueled by overly easy credit*, cause recessions.
 And there is no reason that a sound expansion of the economy cannot be combined with an inflationary expansion.
-So it is nonsense to try to test this theory by seeing whether the length or height of an expansion correlates with the length or depth of the recession that comes after.
+So one cannot test this theory by seeing whether the length or height of an expansion correlates with the length or depth of the recession that comes after.

-Furthermore, the ABC does not posit that there is a "natural" tendency for an credit-based economy to have artificial expansions of credit.
+Furthermore, contra Goodspeed, ABC does not posit that there is a "natural" tendency for an credit-based economy to have artificial expansions of credit.
 Instead, the key idea is that central banks will sometimes act to hold the interest rate below the free market rate, and that decision will have unintended and unfortunate consequences.

-When Goodspeed describes Hayek's presentation at Cambridge in 1931, he quotes a story from volume 9 of the *Collected Works of Hayek* that was told by Joan Robinson, 40 years after the fact, which makes Hayek appear foolish.
+When Goodspeed describes Hayek's presentation at Cambridge in 1931, he quotes a story from the *Collected Works of Hayek* that was told by Joan Robinson, 40 years after the fact, and which makes Hayek appear foolish.
 But he fails to mention the paragraph immediately after, where the editor, Bruce Caldwell, casts doubt out on Robinson's story.
-The fact that, in the very brief space he devotes to (mis)explaining Hayek's theory, G chose to include this story, as well as the fact that Hayek pronounced "fluctuations" in a way the students found amusing, leads this reviewer to suspect that he shared Robinson's "mean-spirited" (Caldwell, page 25) intent.
+The fact that, in the very brief space he devotes to (mis)explaining Hayek's theory, G chose to include this story, as well as the fact that Hayek pronounced "fluctuations" in a way the students found amusing, leads this reviewer to suspect that he shared Robinson's "mean-spirited" intent.
+(See Hayek 1995, pp. xx?-25)

 G then claims Wesley Clark Mitchell's statement that prosperity itself breeds